RULES & INFORMATION

 You must pick up your own packet and present a photo ID No exceptions, 4-8 p.m.
-Friday & Saturday nights at Legacy Bicycles, 204 S. Ridgewood Dr., just a 1/4 mile from the race venue at Pier Beach/Jack Stroup Civic Center.
-From Pier Beach go up to Sebring Circle (downtown) and turn right on Ridgewood Drive.
-Legacy is one block on the left, with free parking in back.
-On-site packet pick up is 6-6:45 a.m.
-Sunday morning at Jack Stroup Civic Center.
-Timing chips are all picked up Sunday morning outside of Jack Stroup Civic Center.
+Friday & Saturday nights at the Alan Jay Arena, 781 Magnolia Ave, 1/2 mile from the race venue at Pier Beach/Jack Stroup Civic Center.
+From Pier Beach go up to Sebring Circle (downtown) and turn right on South Ridgewood.
+Take the first left on Magnolia and stay on Magnolia until it dead-ends at the Alan Jay Arena.
+Due to COVID restrictions, there will be no race day packet pickup.
+Timing chips are all picked up on race morning outside of Jack Stroup Civic Center.
 Volunteers will be present to assist.

 TRANSITION ACCESS: Only registered athletes, USAT officials & designated volunteers are allowed into transition.
 Athletes must have race numbers marked on their body and those numbers must match the numbers on helmets and bikes.
 Transition opens at 5:30 a.m. and closes at 6:50 a.m.
 Anybody not out of transition on time will be penalized.
 Transition opens after the last runner exits T2.
 Transition access is from the lakeside (north side) only prior to the race and after the race.
 Bike & Run Relay members must inside of transition prior to 6:50 a.m.
 Once transition closes, relay members DO NOT have access.

 There are three race numbers in your race packet that you are required to display during the event:

 1. The adhesive bicycle frame number must be attached to your bike with the race number clearly visible from both sides of the bike.
 Do not affix the number to your bike frame until after you’re prepared to enter the transition on Saturday.
 Lost bike numbers cannot be replaced.